awils415/SonicMood/README.md

 # SonicMood

 Music sentiment analysis web app that fetches song lyrics for title and artist entered by user.
-The lyrics are analyzed using VADER SentimentIntensityAnalyzer and deemed as "Positive", "Negative", or "Neutral".
-Results include a witty phrase based on outcome.
+The a call is made using OpenAI API.
+Results include a witty phrase based on user entry.

 ## Installation